CMPS2200-Fall2021/recitation-01-batu-el/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+**TODO: your answer goes here** the worst case input value of `key` for `linear_search` is the key at the end of the list the worst case input values of `key` for `binary_search` are also the keys at the edges of the list: the first one and the last one, or any key that end up being the

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+**TODO: your answer goes here** first for linear middle for binary

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.